GR

 Symptoms of Sepsis and Septic Shock

-• High fever (above 101°F) or very low body temperature (below 96.8°F)
+• High fever (above 101°F) or abnormally low body temperature (below 96.8°F)

-• General weakness or malaise
+• Fatigue, weakness, or general malaise

-• Rapid heart rate
+• Rapid heartbeat (tachycardia)

-• Increased breathing rate or difficulty breathing
+• Increased respiratory rate or difficulty breathing

-• Extremely low blood pressure (hypotension)
+• Extremely low blood pressure, a hallmark of septic shock

 A woman holding a thermometer and touching her forehead, looking concerned, possibly indicating fever or illness.